jesims/tldr/re-frame.md

 ## Some important additions ##

+### Our re-frame Standard ###

+* For maintainability and flexibility, register all events using `reg-event-fx`
+* All dom markup within the render function should be invoked by vector notation (not paren notation).

 ### Effects ###

 When your application needs to create a side-effect *(change the world in some way - call an API or write to local storage, etc)* then you might be tempted to put it in a handler function.
 Don't.